RubenUrr09/Team3-PhysicsAIModel-Intelligraph/README.md

 > cd project

 > npm run dev
+if it says 'Permission denied' type:
+> chmod +x node_modules/.bin/vite
+Then type npm run dev again

-(CLick on the link it tells you to go to)
+(Click on the link it tells you to go to)